 I was asked - What do I want my photos to say to my public?
 What is my inspiration?

-A new teacher from Canada, with lots of cameras who came to my school in The Bahamas to teach.
+A new teacher from Canada, with many cameras, came to my school in The Bahamas to teach.
 He taught us how to use those cameras.
-Later that same year I talked my mother into buying me a camera.
+Later that same year, I talked my mother into buying me a camera.
 I was thirteen years old at the time.
 That was my first camera, an Olympic Trip 35.
 That same year, she purchases a small black and white enlarger.
-I was so excited to have this camera and I began taking photos of my sisters.
+I was so excited to have this camera, and I began taking photos of my sisters.
 They became my first models.

-My two older sister was very much into fashion, and that gave me the edge and inspiration to appreciate fashion.
-They were very creative, talented, and made their own clothing so I had the opportunity to photograph them in their fashionable outfits.
+My two older sisters were very much into fashion, which gave me the edge and inspiration to appreciate fashion.
+They were very creative, talented, and made their own clothing, so I had the opportunity to photograph them in their fashionable outfits.
 They inspired me so much!
-Being in the darkroom was fascinating and seeing what you could do in the darkroom was so amazing, it got me hooked even more.
+Being in the darkroom was fascinating, and seeing what you could do in the darkroom was amazing.
+It got me hooked even more.

 Abe Seltzer's owner and a mentor from Seltzer Studio was a big part of my learning experience.
-He taught me about teamwork, bringing out the best of a person standing in front of my camera, as well as teaching me how to see and capture lighting better.
-My grandmother, Mae Thomas, who always told me the truth and allowed me to partake in all the foolishness that came to my mind, and there was a lot.
+He taught me about teamwork, bringing out the best of a person standing in front of my camera, and teaching me how to see and capture lighting better.
+My grandmother, Mae Thomas, always told me the truth and allowed me to partake in all the foolishness that came to my mind, and there was a lot.
 Thank You.

 With every project I’ve worked on, every road I’ve traveled, I continue to grow and evolve as an artist, a photographer, and a person.
-I’m thankful for the opportunity to continue to use my talent and this special gift to capture beautiful people and scenes from all walks of life, all over the world and tell stories through my lens.
+I’m thankful for the opportunity to continue to use my talent and this special gift to capture beautiful people and scenes from all walks of life worldwide and tell stories through my lens.

 THANK YOU FOR ALLOWING ME TO PHOTOGRAPH YOU.
 LET DO IT AGAIN SOON.
 DONN THOMPSON / DRACINC

-These images are protected by copyright. © 2020 Donn Thompson / Drac Inc. No use, theft, or duplication of this actively monitored images shall be granted without the written permission.
+These images are protected by copyright. © 2021 Dracinc / Donn Thompson .
+No use, theft, or duplication of this actively monitored images shall be granted without the written permission.
 Compensation will be aggressively pursued.
 Email email@example.com or firstname.lastname@example.org for more info.